OfficeDev/office-js-docs-pr/docs/design/using-office-ui-fabric-react.md

 To get started using Fabric React's components in your add-in, perform the following steps.

-> Note: If you follow the steps in this section, Fabric Core is also available in your add-in.
+> **Note:** If you follow the steps in this section, Fabric Core is also available in your add-in.

-### Step 1 - Create your project with the Yeoman generator for Office
+## Step 1 - Create your project with the Yeoman generator for Office

 To create an add-in that uses Fabric React, we recommend that you use the Yeoman generator for Office.
 The Yeoman generator for Office provides the project scaffolding and build management needed to develop an Office add-in.

 To create your project, perform the following steps from [Create an Office Add-in using any editor](https://dev.office.com/docs/add-ins/get-started/create-an-office-add-in-using-any-editor) using **Windows PowerShell** (not the command prompt):

-1. Install the pre-requisites.
+1. Install the prerequisites.
 2. Run `yo office` to create the project files for your add-in.
 3. When prompted to select an Office client application, choose **Word**.
 4. Ensure you are in the directory with the project files, and then run `npm start`.
 A browser window showing a spinner opens automatically.
 5. Sideload your manifest to view the full UI of the add-in.

-### Step 2 - Add a Fabric React component
+## Step 2 - Add a Fabric React component

-Next, we want to add Fabric React components to our add-in.
-We create a new React component, called `ButtonPrimaryExample`, that consists of a Label and PrimaryButton from Fabric React.
-To create `ButtonPrimaryExample`, perform the following steps:
+Next, add Fabric React components to your add-in.
+Create a new React component, called `ButtonPrimaryExample`, that consists of a Label and PrimaryButton from Fabric React.
+To create `ButtonPrimaryExample`:

-1. Open the project folder created by the Yeoman generator, and navigate to **src\components**.
+1. Open the project folder created by the Yeoman generator, and go to **src\components**.
 2. Create **button.tsx**.
 3. In **button.tsx**, enter the following code to create the `ButtonPrimaryExample` component.